-- 2 Envelopes Yeast (4 ½ tsp if you have a jar instead of envelopes) - buy yeast here
+- 2 Envelopes Yeast (or 4 ½ tsp if you have a jar instead of envelopes)

-- ¼ Cup Honey (if you're vegan, replace honey with palm sugar)
+- ¼ Cup Honey (if you're vegan replace with molasses or maple syrup)

 - In the bowl of a stand mixer, combine flour, starch, yeast, salt and xanthan gum.

 - Pour dough into a tall plastic container that will allow the dough to grow to about 3 times it’s current size.